On the engineering of higher-order Van Hove singularities in two dimensions: Results

-{\it Octahedral rotation-induced order of VHs.} To analyse the impact of octahedral rotation on the electronic structure of \ce{Sr2RuO4}, we perform DFT calculations of a monolayer of \ce{Sr2RuO4}, shown in Fig.~\ref{fig:Figure1}(a), with induced rotation of the \ce{RuO6} octahedra, keeping the Ru-Ru distances constant.
+To analyse the impact of octahedral rotation on the electronic structure of \ce{Sr2RuO4}, we perform DFT calculations of a monolayer of \ce{Sr2RuO4}, shown in Fig.~\ref{fig:Figure1}(a), with induced rotation of the \ce{RuO6} octahedra, keeping the Ru-Ru distances constant.
 This produces a two-atom unit cell (Fig. \ref{fig:Figure1}(a)).
-We then calculate the electronic structure for each rotation angle and project onto a tight-binding model (TBM) \cite{Pizzi_2020}.
+We then calculate the electronic structure for each rotation angle and project onto a tight-binding model \cite{Pizzi_2020}.
 There are two dominant changes as a function of octahedral rotation.
-First is the evolution of the saddle point VHs that lies close to $E_\mathrm{F}$ at the $\bar{M}$ point.
+First is the evolution of the saddle point VHS that lies close to $E_\mathrm{F}$ at the $\overline{\mathrm{M}}$ point.
 This band undergoes a Lifshitz transition at an octahedral rotation angle of $\sim 5^\circ$ and evolves from a concave dispersion to a convex dispersion as rotation angle increases.
-The second feature is the evolution and Lifshitz transition of an electron pocket at the $\bar{\Gamma}$ point.
+The second feature is the evolution and Lifshitz transition of an electron pocket at the $\overline{\Gamma}$ point.
 The energy of this band minimum is, however, known to be located too low in energy in DFT, with ARPES measurements placing it just above $E_\mathrm{F}$ \cite{Damascelli2000,morales_hierarchy_2023}.
-This only produces a linear offset to the DoS of the VHs around $\bar{M}$ without affecting the order and symmetry of the relevant VHs around $\bar{M}$ points.
-Here we focus only on the electronic structure of the low-energy VHs around the $\bar{M}$ points \cite{comment1}.
+This only produces a linear offset to the DoS of the VHS around $\overline{\mathrm{M}}$ without affecting the order and symmetry of the relevant VHS around $\overline{\mathrm{M}}$ points.
+Here we focus only on the electronic structure of the low-energy VHS around the $\overline{\mathrm{M}}$ points.
+It is known that inclusion of electron correlations via the DFT + $U$ scheme shifts the pocket at the $\overline{\Gamma}$ point above the Fermi energy.\cite{Veenstra2013}